donbonifacio/blog/content/post/leveling-up-developers.md

 best strategy and are more experienced than our teammates, just having the process to reason and explain the whys will make our proposition better.

-> Just because we're the best in the neighbourhood doesn't mean we're good
+> Just because we're the best in the neighbourhood doesn't mean we're good.

 ### Mentoring